TimeCodings/LabyModCS/README.md

 Make CustomSubtitleAPI. and you can see all things you can use!

 Important: For using the API, the API also need to be on your Minecraft-Server!

+**Example:**

+	public void APIOptions(){
+		//Get Amount of Subtitles
+		CustomSubtitleAPI.getSubtitleSize();
+		//Get All Subtitle Texts
+		CustomSubtitleAPI.getSubtitles();
+		//Delete Subtitle with ID
+		CustomSubtitleAPI.deleteSubtitle(ID);
+		//Get Text from Subtitle from Player by Player-UUID CustomSubtitleAPI.getPlayerSubtitleName(PLAYERUUID);
+		//Get ID from Subtitle from Player by Player-UUID CustomSubtitleAPI.getPlayerSubtitleID(PLAYERUUID);
+		//Create a subtitle with text
+		CustomSubtitleAPI.createSubtitle(TEXT);
+		//Set a subtitle with id to player with name CustomSubtitleAPI.setSubtitle(PLAYERNAME, ID);
+		//Set permission for subtitle with id
+		CustomSubtitleAPI.setPerm(ID, PERMISSION);
+		//Remove permission from subtitle with id
+		CustomSubtitleAPI.removePerm(ID);
+		//Get subtitle text from subtitle with id CustomSubtitleAPI.getSubtitleName(ID);
+		//Remove subtitle from player with name
+		CustomSubtitleAPI.removeSubtitle(PLAYERNAME);
+	}